• Skip to primary navigation

 Compiled by the Road Trip Alberta team

-Camping in Waterton Lakes National Park is a cherished experience, as this area is one of the most beautiful spots to pitch a tent in all of Canada.
+Camping in Waterton Lakes National Park is a cherished experience, as this area is one of the most beautiful spots to pitch a tent or park a camper in all of Canada.
 Tucked away in the southwest corner of Alberta, there are plenty of options for campers of all sorts.
-It truly is a campers paradise with stunning scenery surrounding and so many great things to do in Waterton while you’re there.
+It truly is a camper paradise with stunning scenery and so many great things to do in Waterton while you’re there.

 Camping in Waterton – What to Know